Beza4598/Beza4598/README.md

 ### About Me 👋

-Hi, I'm Beza Amsalu, a student at Columbia University's School of Engineering and Applied Science majoring in Computer Science and minoring in Entrepreneurship.
+Hi, I'm Beza Amsalu, a student at Columbia University studing Computer Science and Entrepreneurship.

 - 📫 How to reach me: beza.amsalu@columbia.edu